huandrey/huandrey/README.md

 <h5 align="center">I've been a frontend developer since 2021, I started my career working with React and React native.</h5>

-<h5 align="center">Now, I'm learning and working with Flutter to create my applications.</h5>
+<h5 align="center">Now, I'm learning and working with Go and Java to understand more about concurrency programming.</h5>

 <h5 align="center">I really enjoy discovering and learning new things, not only in the technology area but also in everything that sparks my interest in the world of art and history..</h5>&nbsp;

 <div  align="center" style="margin-bottom:100px">